Fdevmsy/Web-DataMining_Project_Report/README.md

 	The **Cost function**  we used here is **cross entropy** (called from tf.nn.oftmax_cross_entropy_with_logits()), and take the average of cross-entropy for all the image classifications.
 	The **Optimization Method** is tf.train.AdamOptimizer() which is an advanced form of **Gradient Descent.** The is a parameter **learning rate** which could be adjusted.

+- **The third method**: **Retrain Inception V3** Modern object recognition models have millions of parameters and can take weeks to fully train.
+Transfer learning is a technique that shortcuts a lot of this work by taking a fully-trained model for a set of categories like ImageNet, and retrains from the existing weights for new classes.
+Though it's not as good as a full training run, this is surprisingly effective for many applications, and can be run in as little as thirty minutes on a laptop, without requiring a GPU.
+	For this part of implementation, we followed the instruction here: [link](https://www.tensorflow.org/tutorials/image_retraining).

+	First we need to get the pretrained model, remove the old top layer, and trains a new one on the dataset we have.
+None of the cat breeds were in the original ImageNet classes the full network was trained on.
+The magic of transfer learning is that lower layers that have been trained to distinguish between some objects can be reused for many recognition tasks without any alteration.
+	Then we analyzes all the images on disk and calculates the bottleneck values for each of them.
+See details about 'bottleneck' here: [link](https://www.tensorflow.org/tutorials/image_retraining).
+Because every image is reused multiple times during training and calculating each bottleneck takes a significant amount of time, it speeds things up to cache these bottleneck values on disk so they don't have to be repeatedly recalculated.

+	The script will run 4,000 training steps.
+Each step chooses ten images at random from the training set, finds their bottlenecks from the cache, and feeds them into the final layer to get predictions.
+Those predictions are then compared against the actual labels to update the final layer's weights through the back-propagation process.

 ## Experiments

 ### Dataset